runwayml/learn/docs/getting-started/installation.md

   <p>Create your Runway account.</p>
 </div>

 Once your account has been created, you will need to verify the email associated with your account.
 Please check your inbox for a verification code we will send.
 Check your spam or promotions folder in case you don't receive a verification code after a few minutes.
-If you are having trouble please send us an email to [support@runwayapp.ai](mailto:support@runwayapp.ai)
+If you are having trouble please send us an email to [support@runwayml.com](mailto:support@runwayml.com)

 <div class="Img-Small">
   <img src="https://runway.nyc3.cdn.digitaloceanspaces.com/documentation/login_04.png" alt="Runway Verification code" >